Aaron Beeken (Ad Dip Psy C. Dip CST. Cert Hyp CS. BA (Hons). PGCE. MNCS. Accred.)

 Email: [email protected]

-My aim is simply to provide the people that come to see me a safe, non-judgemental and compassionate listening environment where they have the space to talk, to feel listened to and to gradually feel better.
-It is a great honour to work with many different people from all different walks of life and to help people help themselves.
+My aim is to provide the people that come to see me a safe, non-judgemental and compassionate listening environment where they have the space to talk, to feel listened to and to gradually feel better.

-I have a passion for person-centered and existential approaches to psychotherapy.
-These philosophies line up well with my beliefs that people if provided the right conditions, are capable of achieving personal growth, experiencing life authentically, finding meaning and living a fuller life.
+I provide pluralistic counselling and psychotherapy.
+My background and passion is for person-centered therapy and existential psychotherapy.
+These philosophies line up well with my beliefs that people are capable of growth, capable of self-actualising and capable of becoming holistically who they really are as a person.

 Through experience I know that the complex and challenging mental health issues can be successfully explored, unpacked, disentangled and transformed through psychotherapy and counselling.